Keyboard shortcuts

 FFT

-$$ P \iff Q \equiv (P \rightarrow Q) \land (Q \rightarrow P) \equiv (P \rightarrow Q) \land (\lnot P \rightarrow \lnot Q) $$
+$$ P \iff Q \equiv (P \to Q) \land (Q \to P) \equiv (P \to Q) \land (\lnot P \to \lnot Q) $$

 Argument